PranaavS/Scholastic-Bowl-2024/README.md

 To view question sets, navigate to the folder titled `Round-X-Set-Y` (with "X" and "Y" replaced with round and set numbers of the document you are looking for.)
 Within the folder, click **only** on the file ending in `.pdf`.
 Other files are used to compile the `.pdf` and may not open natively on your system.

 ## Software
-This repository includes custom scorekeeping software.
+This repository includes scorekeeping software.
 To use it, download the repository, navigate to the `Scorekeeper` folder on a system with Python 3 installed, and run the file titled `counter.py`.
 It is necessary to download the entire repository because the `counter.py` file is dependent on the included virtual environment `venv`.
 If the entire repository is downloaded, it is **not** necessary to download the pygame package because it is installed to the virtual environment.

 ## Other documents
 The `rules` folder contains supplemental documents.
 The file `rules.tex` is **not** standalone---it is only used as an `\include` statement in the `.tex` files for question sets.
 The `Player Notes.tex` file (located within the `Player Notes` folder) **is** standalone.